SquareBracketAssociates/NewPharoByExample9/Chapters/PharoTour/PharoTour.md

 @cha:tour

-This chapter will take you on a high level tour of Pharo, to help you get comfortable with the environment.
+This chapter will take you on a high-level tour of Pharo, to help you get comfortable with the environment.
 There will be plenty of opportunities to try things out, so it would be a good idea to have a computer handy when you read this chapter.

 In particular, you will learn about the different ways of interacting with the system, and discover some of the basic tools.
 You will also learn how to define a new method, create an object, and send it messages.